cucumber-attic/cucumber.github.com/posting-rules.md

 ---
 layout: bootstrap
-title: Posting Rules
+title: Posting Guidelines
 ---
 # {{page.title}}

-The [Cucumber discussion forum](groups.google.com/group/cukes) has thousands of users, and to ensure effective communication there are a few rules you are asked to follow.
-If you fail to follow any of these rules, chances are high that your message will be ignored.
+The [Cucumber discussion forum](groups.google.com/group/cukes) has thousands of users.
+We have come up with a few guidelines to improve communication efficiency.
+It can often be difficult to keep up with all the great posts on this forum, but if you follow these guidelines you're more likely to be heard and get a reply.

+### 1) Search before you ask

+We have a machine learning intelligent filter that will automatically reject your message if it detects that you haven't been [searching the archive](https://groups.google.com/forum/#!forum/cukes) for answers in the past 10 minutes.
+The filter is tested with Cucumber and therefore guaranteed to be working.

-### 1) Use interleaved answers
+### 2) Use interleaved answers

 Consider this discussion: